-- Generally, try to resolve issues at the lowest level (usually with teachers). - If you believe your child's teacher is unqualified: you can ask the principal to see their credentials and express your concerns (hopefully with examples of specific skill deficits). - If you believe, or your school is asserting, that your child's behavior is prohibiting him or her from accessing the curriculum or interfering with others learning: ask for a functional behavioral assessment (FBA) or additional supports before agreeing to a program with less academic rigor. - If your child is not making adequate progress with goals, YOU can ask for an IEP meeting at ANY time to figure out what's not working. - If your child has mastered goals, you should also reconvene the team to create new goals.
+- Generally, try to resolve issues at the lowest level (usually with teachers). - If you believe, or your school is asserting, that your child's behavior is prohibiting him or her from accessing the curriculum or interfering with others learning: ask for a functional behavioral assessment (FBA) or additional supports before agreeing to a program with less academic rigor. - YOU can ask for an IEP meeting at ANY time to figure out what's not working.